Guohua-Li/candle_notes/README.md

-Just a learning notes from an old grandpa.
+Just learning notes from an old grandpa.